Tom Underwood: Kokomo High School

 Underwood was also quarterback for Kokomo High School's football team on top of playing baseball.
-By the time he started high school, he was already a stand out Little League pitcher in Kokomo, Indiana.
-His junior and senior years, he went 17-3 with a 0.40 earned run average.
-Simultaneously, he compiled a 25-1 record playing American Legion Baseball, helping Post 6 win the 1972 Indiana state championship.
+In baseball, his junior and senior years, he went 17–3 with a 0.40 earned run average.
+Simultaneously, he compiled a 25–1 record playing American Legion Baseball, helping Post 6 win the 1972 Indiana state championship.

 He signed a letter of intent to play college baseball at Western Michigan University before being selected in the second round pick of the 1972 Major League Baseball draft by the Philadelphia Phillies.

 Philadelphia Phillies

 Topps All-Star Rookie

-In his first season of professional baseball with the Spartanburg Phillies, Underwood went 13-6 record with a Western Carolinas League leading 2.10 ERA and 187 strikeouts.
-He went 14-5 with a 2.51 in 1974 for the double A Toledo Mud Hens to earn a call up to the majors at just twenty years old.
+In his first season of professional baseball with the Spartanburg Phillies, Underwood went 13–6 record with a Western Carolinas League leading 2.10 ERA and 187 strikeouts.
+He went 14–5 with a 2.51 in 1974 for the double A Toledo Mud Hens to earn a call up to the majors at just twenty years old.

 Underwood faced the "Big Red Machine" in his major league debut.
 After striking out the first batter he faced (Dan Driessen), Cesar Geronimo followed with a single and Dave Concepción followed with a double.
 He intentionally walked George Foster to load the bases for opposing pitcher Don Gullett.
 Gullett singled, scoring two.
 Pete Rose walked, reloading the bases.
 Joe Morgan unloaded them with a grand slam home run.
 He exited the game at that point with a 162.00 ERA.

 In 12.2 innings pitched after that, Underwood allowed one earned run.
 He earned his first major league win on September 25 against the New York Mets.

 Phillies manager Danny Ozark added Underwood to the starting rotation for the 1975 season.
 Making his first start against the St. Louis Cardinals, Underwood escaped a bases loaded, one out jam in the fifth, highlighted by a force out at home on a ground ball back to the mound by opposing pitcher Bob Forsch.
 From there, Underwood allowed just two base runners in recording his first career shutout.
 On May 13, facing the Cincinnati Reds for the first time since his major league debut, Underwood pitched his second career shutout.
-For the season, Underwood went 14-13 with a 4.14 ERA and 123 strikeouts to be named the left-handed pitcher on the Topps All-Star Rookie Team.
+For the season, Underwood went 14–13 with a 4.14 ERA and 123 strikeouts to be named the left-handed pitcher on the Topps All-Star Rookie Team.